Usage

 +++ TLP Status

-tlp = enabled, last run: <Time of system start or last change of power profile>
+tlp = enabled, last run: <Time of system start or last change of profile>

 tlp-rdw = enabled